A Bright Beginning

 Imagine giving birth to your baby in a strange country, far away from family, where you don’t even understand the language.
 This is the frightening reality for many refugee and migrant mums every day.

-Bright Beginnings is a new project launched by Manor Gardens Welfare Trust that will support refugee and migrant mums in Islington, Camden and Haringey during pregnancy and birth.
+Bright Beginnings is a project by Manor Gardens Welfare Trust to support refugee and migrant mums in Islington, Camden and Haringey during pregnancy and birth.

 Aynur Ozdemir, Liliana Diaz-Ramirez, Najuma Ali, Natalia Spassova and Mariam Suliman are all mothers themselves and can relate first-hand to many of the experiences refugee and migrant mums face.